schxslt/schxslt2/README.md

 ### schxslt:debug as xs:boolean

 Enable or disable debugging.
-When debugging is enable, the validation stylesheet is indented.
+When debugging is enabled, the validation stylesheet is indented.
 Defaults to false.

 ### schxslt:phase as xs:string?